terryaney/KatApp/scripts/readme.md

 `view` | `string \| undefined` | The name of the Kaml View to use in the KatApp in the format of `folder:name`.
 Non-modal KatApps will always pass in a view via `"view": "Channel.Home"`.
 The only time `view` is `undefined` is when [application.showModalAsync](#ikatappshowmodalasync) is called and static HTML content is passed in via the [IModalOptions.content](#imodaloptionscontent) or [IModalOptions.contentSelector](#imodaloptionscontentselector).
 `calculationUrl` | `string` | Url (usually an api endpoint in Host Environment) where RBLe Framework calculations should be posted to.
 A common endpoint that is used is `api/rble/sessionless-proxy`.
 `kamlRepositoryUrl` | `string \| undefined` | Url of where to download Kaml View and Template files from if they are not hosted in Host Environment.
 If not provided, defaults to `https://btr.lifeatworkportal.com/services/evolution/CalculationFunction.ashx`
+`kamlVerifyUrl` | `string` | Url (api endpoint in Host Environment) where Kaml views requested modal and nested KatApp applications are verified.
+If not provided, defaults to `api/katapp/verify-katapp`.
+`anchoredQueryStrings` | `string?` | Optional query string that should be merged with every api call.
+If not provided, it will use the query string (if any) that is present on the `calculationUrl`.
 `debug` | [`IKatAppDebugOptions \| undefined`](#ikatappdebugoptions) | Provide debug configuration used throughout lifetime of KatApp.
+`dataGroup` | `string` | The name of the current 'data group' that the user data is tied to.
+Used as identification in tracing.
+`baseUrl` | `string?` | Optional string to indicate the base url to use before calling api endpoints.
+It will be prepended before the `api/`.
 `currentPage` | `string` | The name of the current page as it is known in the Host Environment.
 If a Kaml View is a shared view for various functionalities, this can be used in Kaml View javascript or a CalcEngine to help distinguish in which 'context' a Kaml View is running.
 `userIdHash` | `string` | If the Kaml View is running in the context of a logged in user, a `userIdHash` can be passed in.
 This value is used during caching operations that use browser sessionStorage.
 `environment` | `string` | The name of the current environment as it is known in the Host Environment.
 This can be used in Kaml View javascript or a CalcEngine if different functionality needs to occur based on which environment (i.e. DEV, QA, PROD) a Kaml View is running<br/><br/>This value is passed into the RBLe Framework calculations via the `iEnvironment` input.